southern-cross-ai/AustLII-Legal-Case-Report/README.md

-# AustLii Legal Case Reports
+# AustLii Legal Case Report

 ## Overview
 This dataset contains all **Australian legal cases** from the [Federal Court of Australia (FCA)](https://www.fedcourt.gov.au) during **2006 - 2009**, a **textual corpus** of **4000 legal cases** for automatic summarisation and citation analysis downloaded from [AustLii](https://www.austlii.edu.au/).